 On August 1, 2017, Regional Council directed staff to consider the application as a site-specific amendment to the current municipal planning strategy policy.
 Specifically, Regional Council directed staff to continue to process this request for site-specific secondary municipal planning strategy amendments subject to the proposals: (a) generally aligning with the June 2017 Centre Plan document relative to Urban Structure, Height and Floor Area Ratio, and (b) addressing the planning principles of transition, pedestrian-orientation, human-scale, building design, and context-sensitive as noted the report.
 June 2017 Centre Plan.

-As part of the public engagement strategy for this application, Halifax Peninsula Planning Advisory Committee will host a Public Meeting.
-Details regarding the date and meeting location will be provided in the future.
+As part of the public engagement strategy for this application, Halifax Peninsula Planning Advisory Committee hosted a public meeting on Monday, April 9, 2018.

 Documents Submitted for Evaluation